top of page

 MAY Kids Transform Board Member / Founder

-Compelled by the voices and needs of his peers, at 14, Francis collaborated to design the MAY Kids Transform curriculum.
-Born and raised in New York City, Francis empathizes with the many pressures and stresses that come with city life.
+At age 14, compelled by the voices and needs of his peers, Francis collaborated with Agni, as an advisor to design the MAY Kids Transform curriculum.
+Born and raised in New York City, Francis empathizes with the many pressures and stresses that come with childhood and city life.

-Francis is a graduate of Washington University in St. Louis, with a degree in Environmental Biology.
-In October 2016, he fostered the start of a multimedia art collective at Wash U called Open Crown Collective (OCC).
-Through practice of mindfulness techniques and art, the members of OCC developed valuable stress management skills and created collaborative works of art.
-OCC members view the MAY curriculum as rewarding as it helps with focus, studying, and facilitates positive social spaces.
-Francis also collaborated to create a start-up business called Find Your Farmer, making real food accessible to all in St. Louis.
-He is currently enrolled in a masters program to study marine biology.
+Francis has an extensive scientific and art education background.
+He received his Bachelor's degree in Biology (2020) with an Environmental Biology focus from Washington University in St. Louis, and his masters from the University of Miami in Fisheries Management and Conservation (2022).
+In 2016, he fostered the start of a multimedia art collective at Wash U called Open Crown Collective.
+Through practice of mindfulness techniques and engagement with art, the members of OCC developed valuable stress management skills, created collaborative works of art, and hosted inclusive events.
+OCC members and friends agreed the MAY curriculum is rewarding as it helps with focus, studying, and facilitates positive social spaces.

 Alexandra Arneri